nmarsden/rocco/idea.md

 - Incredibly low food bills
 - Will not ruin carpets
 - Extremely long lifespan
-- Suprisingly easy to train
+- Surprisingly easy to train
 - Quiet to a fault

 Resources